An t-Eilean: Production

 The four-part series has a storyline by Nicholas Osborne and is co-written by Patsi Mackenzie.
 It is produced by Black Camel Pictures and directed by Tom Sullivan.
 Arabella Page Croft, executive producer at Black Camel Pictures, described it as "the first ever high-end Gaelic-language drama made in Scotland".
 The series has a budget of £1M an episode.

 In April 2024, Sorcha Groundsell, Elspeth Turner and Iain Macrae were cast in the lead roles.
 Additionally, Sagar Radia has a role in the series.

 Principal photography took place on Harris, Outer Hebrides, in April 2024 with filming locations including Amhuinnsuidhe Castle.
+The series was renewed in 2026, with filming planned for the spring of that year.

 Broadcast

 The series was broadcast from 14 January 2025 on BBC Alba, along with the boxset on BBC iPlayer.
 It was broadcast as a double bill on BBC Four on its Saturday night drama slot from 15 February 2025.

 The series has also been sold internationally, including to Danish public broadcaster Danmarks Radio.